SummaryRead the full fact sheet

 - Have the conversation.

-- Consider appointing someone to make decisions for you.
+- Consider appointing someone to be your medical treatment decision maker.

-- Give your advance care plan to others.
+- Give your advance care directive to others.

-- Review it regularly or when anything changes.
+- Review it regularly or when your situation changes.

 Think about your wishes for future care